dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`resolution` One of the DSResolution value.
+`resolution` One of the EnumResolution value.

 ### getResolution